leg100/pug/README.md

 A task can further be classed as *exclusive*.
 These tasks are globally mutually exclusive and cannot run concurrently.
 The only task classified as such is the `init` task, and only when you have enabled the [provider plugin cache](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) (the plugin cache does not permit concurrent writes).

-## Automatic tasks

-Pug automatically creates particular tasks.

-When a module is loaded into pug for the first time, it'll create a task that invokes `terraform workspace list`, to search for workspaces belonging to the module.
-Any workspaces it finds are loaded into pug.

-When a workspace is loaded into pug for the first time, it'll create a task that invokes `terraform show -json`, to retrieve the workspace's state.
-This task is also created after each successful apply.
+A task can be canceled at any stage.
+If it is `running` then the current terraform process is sent a termination signal.
+Otherwise, in any other non-terminated state, the task is immediately set as `canceled`.

 ## Tofu support

-To use tofu instead of terraform, set `--program=tofu`.
+To use `tofu` instead of `terraform`, set `--program=tofu`.